Self Fulfilling Prophecy

 Medically reviewed by Andrea Brant, LMHC

 In psychology and the social sciences, a self-fulfilling prophecy (also sometimes called the interpersonal expectancy effect) refers to a phenomenon in which an expectation about behavior manifests into reality due to an individual's beliefs and subsequent actions.
-These expectations can be positive or negative, and they are studied by social psychologists who posit that preconceived notions can sometimes directly impact real-world experiences.
+These expectations can be positive or negative, and they are studied by social psychologists who posit that preconceived notions can sometimes directly impact real-world experiences and thus mental health.
 The term self-fulfilling prophecy was invented by sociologist Robert Merton in 1948 to describe this phenomenon.

 Getty